frysop/sewsocial/README.md

 - As the class numbers grow I would like to offer longer sewing workshops (day/weekend) focusing on a specific design, such as bag making, formal wear etc. There would be seperate HTML pages and signup sections for this.

 ## Testing
  - Tested on Chrome, Firefox and Safari -correctly displayed and responsive on all browsers.
+ - Tested on IPhone, IPad, Macbook, laptop and android mobile phone.

     - All links to social media are working and open in a new page.
     - All internal links work.
     - The Line under the links in the nav bar is active on each correct page.